yoon-group/yoon-group.github.io/_news/announcement_UFL.md

 ---

 Sean started a tenure-track faculty position in the Department of Geological Sciences at the University of Florida.
-Go Gators!